Fall Bucket List for Kids: 35 Top Things To Do in NYC this Fall

-With that in mind, here's our season-long look at the family-friendly fall activities we can't wait to enjoy.
+With that in mind, here's our season-long look at the best things to do in the fall in NYC.
 After all, we've got assorted school holidays, plus a few long weekends to fill before the weather really changes.
-Without further ado, here are 30 fall activities we can't wait to do in NYC with kids.
-For more seasonal fun, be sure to bookmark our Fall Fun Guide.
+Without further ado, here is our fall bucket list, chock full of 35 things to do in NYC with kids.
+Find our top picks for family-friendly fall day trips and more seasonal fun in our Guide to Fall Fun in NYC.

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.

 1. The Feast of San Gennaro

 The over-the-top Feast of San Gennaro takes over the Little Italy streets from Thursday, September 15-Sunday, September 25.

 Fall is the peak season to see these sea giants in the waters off of NYC's shores.
 We've found 10 whale watching cruises sailing from NYC or nearby.

 This waterfront park is an absolute wonder, and its landscaping shines in the fall.
 Wander Little Island's paths and overlooks and enjoy nature's splendor.